PierreGode/VordC5/README.md

 Vord C5 is a dedicated BLE skimmer detector firmware for ESP32-C5 hardware.
 Flash from here [VordC5](https://pierregode.github.io/VordC5/)

-This rebuild removes wardriving and serial command streaming entirely.
 The firmware now runs continuous BLE scanning all the time and focuses only on suspicious skimmer-class BLE modules.

 ## Supported hardware